Brought a new Mac and trying to figure out how to use it. Check out How to create a txt file on Mac in this article.

 This is the quickest and easiest way to create a new text file in any folder on a Mac.

-How to Create a New Text File on a Mac Using Terminal?
+How to Create a txt File on Mac Using Terminal?

 If you choose the Terminal technique instead of the Automator way, you will have to take some extra steps.